BEHIND THE WHEEL: BMW M5

 Top speed: 250 km/h (limited)

-As soon as the traffic cleared up, I booted the throttle for a few seconds only to find 200 showing on the head-up display.
+As soon as traffic cleared, I booted the throttle for just a few seconds only to find 200 showing on the head-up display.
 On full M mode, this rocket ship takes a second to ready itself then disappears into the horizon with a huge woosh.
-If the same were done on speeds below 100 km/h, you will be rewarded with a mischievous hint of the rear coming out but is never fatal.
+If the same were done at speeds below 100 km/h, you will be rewarded with rear end wagging.
+Thanks to sophisticated algorithms, not the fatal kind.

 " With everything dialled into Sport Plus,